Behind the Scenes of “Belle da Costa Greene: A Librarian’s Legacy”

 Baruch College Black Male Initiative

-Keats-Shelley Association of America and friends
+Keats-Shelley Association of America

 Join us for a virtual conversation and a chance to learn more from Erica Ciallela and Philip Palmer, co-curators of Belle da Costa Greene: A Librarian’s Legacy, currently on display at The Morgan Library & Museum.
 Focusing on themes of historical erasure and recovery, as well as racial passing, our discussion will explore